-- Chop the dates, place in a bowl, pour boiling water over them and let sit for 15 minutes then drain.
+- Place the dates in a bowl, pour hot water over them and let sit for 15 minutes then drain well.

 - Pre-heat oven to 350 degrees.

-- Lightly spray an 8x8x square baking pan with non-stick cooking spray or line with parchment paper then firmly press the dough into the pan.
+- Lightly spray a 7-8 inch square baking pan with non-stick cooking spray or line with parchment paper then firmly press the dough into the pan.

-- Bake for 12 minutes then let then cool completely in the pan for 5 minutes.
+- Bake for 12 minutes then let then cool in the pan for 5 minutes.
 Slice into 16 bars and carefully lift out the pan with a knife.